 Each of these great surges have been ignited by an “epochal innovation” and typically caused some level of civil unrest in the early years.
 (The counter culture largely fuelled the information age.
 The storming of the Capitol is just one of many signs that we’re currently living at the dawn of the next surge, which will likely be driven by the CRISPR breakthrough).
 They’ve lasted roughly fifty years, and like waves they tend to overlap (the developments within electronics that eventually gave birth to the micro processor started happening already in the 1940’s, just like many of the key inventions behind the automobile was already in place in the late 1800’s).

-While new technologies are at the core of each wave they are not in and of themselves sufficient drivers for change, which is why the real impact is only seen a couple of decades into a surge.
+Although new technologies are central to each wave, they aren’t sufficient drivers for change on their own, which is why the real impact is only seen a couple of decades into a surge.
 The automobile provides a clear example; only when the infrastructure of roads and gas stations was built out did the shiny new technology really start to make sense for the masses.

 Along with this physical infrastructure, the new technologies can only really bring value to society as a whole once regulators have also caught up and start passing “the new common sense” into laws.
 Examples of institutional infrastructure include how checks were invented in Victorian England to allow instant long distant transfer of funds, as well how recent laws are putting citizens in control of their private data.